wargabasdat/Seleksi-2024-Tugas-1/README.md

 and then voila!
 The results should be saved into Data Scraping/data

+You can then use pandas to make dataframes from the JSONs and manipulate each row to create SQL Insert statements.
+Then these insert statements can be used to populate your anime_planet database 👍. ( I actually already have a python script for this contact me for more info on that )

 # JSON Structure
 So, in this project the data is scraped from the website using Python Selenium and then stored in JSON files located at: